satwikkansal/archives/_posts/2018-03-11-Long-Time-No-See.md

 Meanwhile, I read a lot of Python’s documentation, and after a month’s effort, I tried to come up with next major release of “What the f*ck Python!”.
 And with that, I became the top Python Github developer in entire India (I wanted to shout out so bad about this on social media, but I somehow managed to keep it to myself, until now :p)

 Well, that sums up my last 6 months in brief.
 I don’t know what I’m gonna do next, probably more of traveling, writing, and getting out a crypto project I’m working upon.

+**Update April 2018:**

+I successfully published a couple of articles for IBM developerWorks (yay! first article as a "professional" tech writer) and recently was second runners-up at Times App Search Contest 2018 for my crypto project! :tada: